anroots/kohana-commoneer/README.md

-Commoneer Version 1.3 RELEASE CANDIDATE
+Commoneer Version 1.3 (Dec 17 2011)
 =======================================

 Commoneer provides commonly used helpers, methods and classes that the author saw fit to add to Kohana.
-The module extends several Kohana's built-in classes providing additional functions and behaviour.
+The module extends several Kohana's built-in classes, providing additional functions and behaviour.

 The module strongly reflects my developing style and might not me suitable for everyone.